Author: Spotlight Admin

 Promoting diversity, equality, inclusion and accessibility in theatre, tv, and film

-We believe that our industry is in a powerful position to shape people’s perception by featuring a broad range of talent on our stages and screens, and through the stories that get told.
-At Spotlight, we believe that people of all ages, ethnicity, races, gender, sexual orientation, abilities and socioeconomic statuses should be able to…
+Empowering diverse talent to build a more inclusive industry for all performers We believe that our industry is in a powerful position to shape people’s perception by featuring a broad range of talent on our stages and screens, and through the stories that get told.
+At Spotlight, we believe that people of all ages, ethnicities,…

 -